-Policymakers whose areas of expertise overlap minimally with software engineering might be at a slight disadvantage when the conversation turns to refactoring.
-That can happen when the matter at hand involves software assets that carry technical debt.
-The engineers are likely to argue for resources and time to be set aside for refactoring.
-Other “re” words are also likely to pop up: restructuring, re-architecting, rewriting, replacing, repairing, retiring, retreating, and reengineering are examples.
+Policymakers whose areas of expertise have little or no overlap with software engineering might be at a bit of a disadvantage when the conversation turns to refactoring.
+That can happen when the matter at hand involves software assets that carry technical debt, because the engineers are likely to argue for resources and time to be set aside for refactoring.
+Other “re” words are also likely to pop up: restructuring, re-architecting, rewriting, replacing, repairing, retiring, retreating, and re-engineering are examples.
 Some of these are clear—and clearly unaffordable—but some are less clear.
 What’s needed is a lucid explanation of refactoring for policymakers.

 To refactor1 a software asset is to improve its internal structure without altering its external behavior [Fowler 1999].
 The improvements usually relate to maintainability or extensibility, and for software, that usually requires improving the readability of its code (for engineers), though it might entail some minor changes of other kinds.
 Instance by instance, these improvements are usually small in scale.
 Even so, a refactoring effort might involve small changes throughout the entire asset or throughout an entire suite of assets.